DockerJamaica/docker.training/nodejs/angularjs-mongodb.rst

 ..
-Docker Training documentation AngularJS + MongoDb, created by sphinx-quickstart on Fri Feb 28, 2020.
+Docker Training documentation Angular + MongoDb, created by sphinx-quickstart on Fri Feb 28, 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Dockerizing a AngularJS, Node.js, Express and MongoDB Application
+Dockerizing a Angular, Node.js, Express and MongoDB Application
 ====================================================================

-In this training, we will focus on dockerizing a node-based AngularJS + Express
+In this training, we will focus on dockerizing a node-based Angular + Express
 + application that is using MongoDB as it's database backend.

 The application is a Real Estate Listing website.
 The codebase can be found